oracle/terraform-provider-oci/website/docs/r/dif_stack.html.markdown

 	* `is_public` - If true then subnetId should not be provided.
 	* `subnet_id` - The OCID of the subnet the Autonomous Database is associated with.
 	* `tools_public_access` - This is an array of CIDR (classless inter-domain routing) notations for a subnet or VCN OCID (virtual cloud network Oracle Cloud ID).
 Allowed only when subnetId is provided (private ADB).
+* `aidataplatform` - AI Data Platform Details if aidataplatform is included in services.
+	* `default_workspace_name` - A default workspace will be created with this name.
+	* `instance_id` - Identifier for AIDP instance to be provisioned.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `dataflow` - DATAFLOW details if dataflow is included in the services.
 	* `connections` - Details for connections to other services from Dataflow.